rust-lang/team/docs/toml-schema.md

 status = "active"
 ```

-Properties set on GitHub but not declared here are left unchanged.
+Properties set on GitHub but not declared here are removed.

 ### Crates.io crate management